 [When deciding whether the defendant knew or reasonably should have known that (his/her) acts violated the (implicit customs or usages of/ [or] explicit rules for governing) the meeting, you may consider whether someone warned or requested the defendant to stop (his/her) activities.]
 2

-Penal Code 403 is a misdemeanor in California law.
-As such, it carries a maximum sentence of up to six months of county jail.
-However, judges have discretion to grant probation with little or no actual jail time.
+Penal Code 403 is a misdemeanor.
+As such, it carries a maximum sentence of up to six months in the county jail.
+However, judges have the discretion to grant summary (misdemeanor) probation with little or no actual jail time.
 The exact sentence in a given case depends on the circumstances of the offense and the defendant's prior criminal record, if any.

 Related Crime: Penal Code 302 - Disturbing a Religious Meeting